sunrise-abhi/sunrise-systems/assets/website/sunrise-systems/TYPOGRAPHY-SYSTEM.md

-# Typography System Documentation
+# Typography System - Complete Reference

+**Last Updated:** October 28, 2025
+**Status:** Production-ready

 ## Overview
-This document outlines the complete typography system for the Sunrise Systems Payload site.
+This is the complete typography, color, and styling system for the Sunrise Systems website.
+This single document consolidates all typography-related specifications, button styles, header/footer configuration, and implementation guidelines.

 ## Color System